 Tips and IRS Reporting

-Restaurant that hire servers can pay less than minimum wage, and these employers must report tip income as part of compensation.
-Be sure to study applicable regulations and report tip income accurately so that the right withholding figures get deducted from pay.
+Restaurants that hire servers can pay less than minimum wage, and these companies must report tip income as part of an employee’s compensation.
+Be sure to study the applicable regulations, and report tip income accurately so that the right withholding figures get deducted from pay.
 The IRS has cracked down on under-reporting.
 The IRS can use comparisons between credit card tips and overall sales to spot inconsistent and fraudulent tip reporting.
 As an employer, your restaurant could be liable for back taxes if tipped employees are audited.

 The Job Interview and Compatibility Issues